Audi introduces ‘collaboration model’ for product development

 Audi announced the move to “align product development for the future.”
 Audi CEO Gernot Döllner and the project team have now presented the new ‘collaboration model’ to employees at an internal meeting.

 “The principle of Product Line Management has been established at Audi for many years and has been tried and tested in practice.
-The clear aim of the current matrix organisation and Technical Development transformation projects was to focus development, decision-making, and management structures, thereby accelerating the overall development process at Audi,” the company explained in the press release.
+The clear aim of the current matrix organisation and Technical Development transformation projects was to focus development, decision-making, and management structures, thereby accelerating the overall development process at Audi,” the company explained in a press release.
 “The target vision: flat hierarchies and broad organisational structures, a reduction of interfaces, streamlining of committees, and the dedicated linking of responsibility and decision-making to defined roles.”

 If the new structure in vehicle development takes effect as planned from the beginning of 2025, there will be a “clear separation of strategy, management, and implementation,” according to Audi.
-Specifically, the portfolio and product strategy will be bundled in an organisational unit that reports directly to Gernot Döllner.
+The portfolio and product strategy will be bundled in an organisational unit that reports directly to Gernot Döllner.
 This unit will be headed by Christiane Zorn.

 Porsche opted for the model series principle in 1999